 What is Rheumatoid Arthritis?

 Rheumatoid Arthritis is one of the most common types of arthritis.
 The Arthritis Society defines rheumatoid arthritis (RA) as “a systematic inflammatory disease that can affect multiple joints in the body.”
 While the true origin of RA remains unknown, it is believed to result from a malfunctioning immune system.
 It has been suggested that the joints of the foot are affected in approximately 16% of patients with early RA and may rise as high as 90% with progression of the disease.
+In some cases, the pain can be mitigated with orthotics for rheumatoid arthritis.

-What do people Symptoms of RA?
+What are Symptoms of Rheumatoid Arthritis?

 - Redness or warmth to the touch